FAQ

 13. How to change color settings in Component and Pattern editors?

-14. I get "Format is incorrect" message when opening a file.
+14. I get a “Format is incorrect” message when opening a file.
 What does it mean?

 15. Is forward and backward compatibility supported?
-How to open files in older version of the software?
+How to open files in older versions of the software?

 17. How to connect analog and digital Grounds without merging them into a single net?